List of Union units from North Carolina in the American Civil War

-As in almost all Southern states during the American Civil War, a number of units were raised to fight for the Union Army, from pro-Union citizens and former slaves.
+As in almost all Southern states during the American Civil War, a number of units were raised to fight for the US Army, from pro-Union citizens and former slaves.
 North Carolina provided four white Union Army regiments, and four black Union Army regiments.
-Approximately 10,000 white North Carolinians, and 5,000 black North Carolinians, joined Union Army units.
-Union soldiers from North Carolina included men who served in North Carolina Union regiments, men who left the state to join other Union regiments elsewhere, and Confederate Army deserters who later fought for the Union.
+Approximately 10,000 white North Carolinians, and 5,000 Black North Carolinians, joined Union Army units.

 The list of North Carolina Confederate Civil War units is shown separately.